riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 Each step in the workflow is implemented as a Nextflow process.
 Sample-independent processes are invoked once, for example `buildIndicesORF` and `buildIndicesrRNA`.
 Sample-specific processes, for example, `cutAdapters`, are invoked once per sample.
 Some invocations of processes are labelled with indices and sample names to make it clearer what that specific process is doing.
 For example, `collateTpms`, which aggregates data from all the samples, is labelled with all the sample identifiers.

-Again, the workflow run has a unique name, for me this is `modest_shaw`.
+Again, the workflow run has a unique name, for my run above this was `modest_shaw`.
 Yours will differ.
 Take a note of the run name as we'll be using this shortly.

 If we had not provided the `-ansi-log false` parameter then sample-specific steps would be combined within the display for a more succinct visualisation.
 For example we'd only see one `cutAdapters` step shown and this would show the status of running `cutadapt` on `WTnone` and then `WT3AT`, or vice versa.
 I prefer seeing each sample-specific step explicitly.